Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I know some rums with similar profiles like Barcelo Onyx or Flor de Cana 18.

 The new price of 45€ is appropriat, it's not a bargain like the old XO but a better rum overall.

-Smell: oak and tannins, vanilla, caramel, grapes, some banana, some dry orange peels
+Smell: oak and tannins, some vanilla, caramel, some grapes, some dry orange peels

 Taste initial: oak, vanilla, dry orange, some tannins